|Preamps & Amps|

 Verity Audio Rienzi on my main system.
 Gorgeous full range speakers using special midrange driver without any crossover for midrange purity and high efficiency.
 Two boxes design mechanically decoupled from each others, and the now famous Verity Audio bass module that can be used facing to the back or the front for the best in-room bass match, see: www.verityaudio.com for details.

-Eos by Enigma Acoustics on my Audiomat system.
-These incredible speakers are handmade by a friend.
+Eos by Enigma Acoustics These incredible speakers are handmade by a friend.
 They use a 2-1/2 configuration and a reflex port underneath the enclosure.
-Very nice pair of speaker and esy to drive.
-An incredible match with the Audiomat Arpege.
+Very nice pair of speaker and easy to drive.
 They are similar to the Lyra 2 by Revelation Audio but with different drivers, see: www.revelationaudio.com for details.

 Dynaudio Audience 42, Audience 52 and Audience 122 for Home Theater, see: www.dynaudiousa.com